prometheus/test-infra/tools/amghrcvr/README.md

 # amghrcvr
 Alertmanager GitHub Reciever

-- The alerts must have the `prno` label
+- The alerts must have the `prNum` label

 ## Usage
 ```